Skip to Content

 However, Kota Kinabalu is also the place to treat yourselves with some luxury accommodation as you won’t find this elsewhere in Sabah.
 We highly recommend at least one day at Nexus Resort & Spa.
 The pool complex is great for kids, and the sunsets from the private beach are stunning.

-Day 4-5: Poring Hot Springs
+Day 8-9: Poring Hot Springs

-On day 4, take a bus or minivan from Kota Kinabalu to Sandakan (you can pre-book bus tickets on easybook), and ask to be dropped off at Ranau.
+On day eight, take a bus or minivan from Kota Kinabalu to Sandakan (you can pre-book bus tickets on easybook), and ask to be dropped off at Ranau.
 You will need to pay the full fare from Kota Kinabalu to Sandakan, even though you’ll be jumping off at Ranau.
 From Ranau, your accommodation near Poring Hot Springs will be able to collect you.

 Allow a full day at Poring Hot Springs, as it’s not just the baths of hot, sulphurous water to enjoy, there’s also a superb Poring canopy walk, a butterfly park, and a worthwhile walk to a stunning waterfall.
 The baths themselves cost MYR10 each for three hours (a good 45 mins of that is waiting for the bath to fill with water).